eclectic-coding/nuxt-eclectic-blog/content/articles/rails-multiple-seed.md

 ```
 Now, when you run the seed command, it will parse through all of your files and print to the command line exactly which file is loading.

-## Footnote

-This has been fun.
-Leave a comment or send me a DM on [Twitter](http://twitter.com/EclecticCoding).

-Shameless Plug: If you work at a great company, and you are in the market for a Software Developer with a varied skill set and life experiences, send me a message on [Twitter](http://twitter.com/EclecticCoding) and check out my [LinkedIn](http://www.linkedin.com/in/dev-chuck-smith).